Genomicsplc/variantkey/README.md

 ### Build

-A shared library can be built using the following command:
+A Conda package can be built using the following command:

 ```
 make python